CanDIG/candig-schemas/CONTRIBUTING.rst

 Documentation
 @@@@@@@@@@@@@

-The goal of GA4GH is to define an interoperable API specification.
+The goal of candig is to define an interoperable API specification.
 To achieve this, the intent, rationale, and semantics of all data objects and operations need to be clearly and precisely defined.
 Decisions that are not captured in documentation are lost.

-All schemas defined in GA4GH must include normative documentation.
+All schemas defined in candig must include normative documentation.
 This should consist of overview and design documentation as well as documentation in the schemas.
 This documentation should explain the goals, overall design, and rationale for decisions that were made.
 It must be addressed to both